Special Operations¶

 └── PhaseGradient @ q[1,2,3,4,5]

-to the first 5 qubits of the quantum register.
+This will add a 5 qubits PhaseGradient to the first 5 qubits of the quantum register.

-Polynomial Oracle#
+Polynomial Oracle¶

 Warning

-works only with the state vector simulator and not with MPS, because of
+The PolynomialOracle works only with the state vector simulator and not with MPS, because of

 ancillas qubit use.

-is a quantum oracle for a polynomial function of two
+The PolynomialOracle is a quantum oracle for a polynomial function of two

 registers.
 It applies a \(\pi\) phase shift to any basis state that satisfies